-Benchmark(s) MSCI World Impact ESG Select Children's Rights Index, an index that does take into account ESG (environmental, social and governance) factors.
+Benchmark(s) Bloomberg Developed Markets Mid & Small Cap Index, an index that does take into account ESG (environmental, social and governance) factors.
 USED FOR: performance measurement only.

 Investment policy The fund mainly invests in equities of companies whose products and services contribute to at least one of the following transitions (as defined by Triodos): resource transition, energy transition, food transition, societal transition or wellbeing transition.
 The fund focuses particularly on the welfare of children across the world such as child health and survival, access to education, and protection from violence and exploitation.
 These investments may be from anywhere in the world, including emerging markets.